processone/eturnal/PACKAGING.md

 - `_build/distro/rel/eturnal/lib`
 - `_build/distro/rel/eturnal/releases`

-The `eturnal_bin_prefix` setting in the [build.config][7] file must be set to that location before building eturnal.
-The user for running eturnal and the default configuration file path can be adjusted in that file as well.
+The `eturnal_prefix` setting in the [build.config][7] file must be set to that location before building eturnal.
+The user for running eturnal can be adjusted in that file as well.

 The `bin` directory contains, among other things, the [eturnalctl][8] script, which can be moved (or symlinked) elsewhere (e.g., into `/usr/sbin`).
 If it's